jsmolka/blog/content/eggvance/progress-2.md

 }
 ```

 The code above shows the parts of the PPU which take part in rendering the Pokémon Emerald title screen.
-The used backgrounds and their render function are dependent on the selected video mode in the display control register.
+The used backgrounds and their render function are dependent on the selected video mode in the DISPCNT register.
 You can see the resulting four layers in the following images.

 {{<flex>}}
   {{<image src="eggvance/emerald-layer-bg0.png" caption="Background layer 0">}}